resonai/vera-ios-sdk/README.md

 ## Integration

 VeraSDK provides access to the Vera platform to any Native application.
-When the user finds himself in any of the Vera supported **sites** (buildings), he can open Vera and it will localize him inside the building with a very accurate precision.
-When he's localized, he can access any AR Experiences (**ARXs**) set up for that specific site.
+When the user finds themselves in any of the Vera supported **sites** (buildings), they can open Vera and it will localize them inside the building with a very accurate precision.
+Once localized, the user can access any AR Experiences (**ARXs**) set up for that specific site.

 Some examples of ARXs include Navigation, 3D objects & animations, Interactions with the environment, etc.